HadrienG2/subwoofer/README.md

 compilation and run time in check, the set of probed configurations is small by default, and can be controlled via cargo features.

-I will leave you check the Cargo.toml file for a full description of all available cargo features, but the following is a quick guide to the execution configurations that you will typically wish for.
+You can check the Cargo.toml file for a full description of all available cargo features, but the following is a quick guide to the execution configurations that you will typically wish for.

 ---